On a uniqueness property of cuspidal unipotent representations: Discrete unramified Langlands parameters of even degree for classical groups

-The proof of Proposition \ref{prop:oddred}, hence of Proposition \ref{prop:odd}, as well as the classification of pairs $(m,\rho)$ (with $m\in(\ZZ\pm 1/4)_+$ and $\rho\vdash n\geq 0$) and $1/2$-unipotent classes $\lambda$ for which no odd cyclotomic polynomials appear as a factor, will now be given in separate sections.
+The proof of Proposition \ref{prop:oddred}, hence of Proposition \ref{prop:odd}, as well as the classification of pairs $(m,\rho)$ (with $m\in(\ZZ\pm 1/4)_+$ and $\rho\vdash n\geq 0$) and of $1/2$-unipotent classes $\lambda$ for which no odd cyclotomic polynomials appeared in the residue of $\mu$-function as a factor, will be given in separate sections.